Environmental red tape stalls border agents trying to fill drug-smuggler tunnels

 The committee has cited that example as a “best-case scenario,” in comparison with other tunnels, where remediation has taken longer because of various regulations.

-Other border tunnels discovered in the San Diego have made news before.
+Other border tunnels discovered in the San Diego area have made news before.
 Last August, border agents arrested 30 illegal immigrants, including 23 Chinese nationals, outside a smuggling tunnel.
 The tunnel was near a border fence line, but was hidden by dry brush and branches.
 It's unclear whether there were any delays in filling that passageway.

 Bishop is now pushing legislation to make the remediation of tunnels on federal lands -- and a range of other CBP activities -- exempt from the requirements of environmental laws, like the National Environmental Policy Act and the Endangered Species Act.